cosmos/interchain-attestation/docs/docs/intro.md

 High level, Interchain Attestation uses the validators to attest to the state of the counterparty chain.
 The validators are running a sidecar process, and a full node of the counterparty chain.
 The sidecar process reads the state of the counterparty chain, and the full node validates the state of the counterparty chain.
-The validators then sign the attestation, and the attestation is fetched, validated and aggregated by the node binary using ABCI++ Vote Extensions.
+The validators then fetch the attestation and aggregates them in the node binary using ABCI++ Vote Extensions.

 ![How it works on a high level](../static/img/attest.png)